bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 Read more about [Large Language Models (LLMs) for Healthcare](/blog/llms-healthcare-security/).

+Also, explore ai buzzwords and understand the difference: Generative AI, Conversational AI, LLMs & SMLs.

 ### Internet of Things & Bluetooth

 The Internet of Things (IoT) in healthcare refers to the network of medical devices and applications that communicate and exchange data due to an Internet and bluetooth connection.